-Four years later, Alexander Garden planted the first Gardenia in America in his personal garden.
+Alexander Garden planted the first Gardenia in America four years later in his garden.

-We currently offer 6 different gardenia varieties, each unique in their own way.
-Regardless of the variety, though, they all feature the fantastic fragrance that everyone expects from Gardenias.
+We currently offer six different gardenia varieties, each unique in its own way.
+Regardless of the variety, though, they all feature the fantastic fragrance everyone expects from Gardenias.

 They’re sorted below in order of shortest to tallest.

 The Dwarf Radicans Gardenia (Gardenia jasminoides ‘Radicans’) is the shortest Gardenia of the bunch.
 This variety maxes out at 6-12″ tall and 2-3′ wide!
 Therefore, it opens up some unique options in the landscape.
-It’s a perfect choice for a foreground plant in a mixed garden bed, or even just as a groundcover.
+It’s perfect for a foreground plant in a mixed garden bed or as a ground cover.

-The foliage is deep green and evergreen, however, some slight leaf yellowing is common in winter.
+The foliage is deep green and evergreen; however, slight leaf yellowing is common in winter.
 Each leaf is long and spear-shaped, with a point on the end.
 Furthermore, it has a naturally rounded growth habit, so pruning is generally unnecessary for this low-maintenance beauty.

 The Hardy Daisy Gardenia, or Kleim’s Hardy Daisy Gardenia, is a classic variety, so-named due to its cold-hardy nature and capability to survive into Zone 7a.
-Nowadays there are numerous other gardenia varieties capable of surviving in Zone 7a, but this one still earns its place in the landscape.
+Numerous other gardenia varieties can survive in Zone 7a, but this one still earns its place in the landscape.

 It produces single-form, waxy white blooms with golden centers beginning in late spring, with smaller reblooms through the end of summer.
 These blooms are five-petaled and quite fragrant, a very showy variety.

 This variety is slow-growing and evergreen, with dark green foliage.
-Its leaves are rounded, with semi-deep veining and a slight gloss to them.
+Its leaves are rounded, with semi-deep veining and a slight gloss.

-On average, the Scentamazing tends to grow a bit larger than the Hardy Daisy, between 2.5-3′ H x 2.5-3′ W. It’s ideal for foundation plantings, mass planting, mixed garden beds, informal hedges, or container gardens.
+On average, the Scentamazing grows slightly larger than the Hardy Daisy, between 2.5-3′ H x 2.5-3′ W. It’s ideal for foundation plantings, mass planting, mixed garden beds, informal hedges, or container gardens.

 The Jubilation Gardenia has crisp white, double flowers with a strong fragrance.
 These dynamite flowers start appearing in large numbers in late spring and reappear periodically through fall.
-Moreover, each bloom lasts about 5 days on the plant, but they also make for fantastic cut flowers.
+Moreover, each bloom lasts about five days on the plant, making fantastic cut flowers.

 This variety is noted for being disease and pest resistant, as well as heat tolerant.

 This gardenia grows in a naturally rounded habit, so trimming is generally unnecessary.
-Although, feel free to trim it into a somewhat uniform hedge after the bloom season has ended.
+However, you can trim it into a somewhat uniform hedge after the bloom season ends.

 The foliage remains nicely evergreen all year long.
 Its leaves are dark green, elliptical, and quite glossy, with rich veining.
 This is a very consistent variety.

-The August Beauty can be trained into a tree-form or even an espalier.
-It also makes for a great container plant, specimen, or mixed garden bed variety.
+The August Beauty can be trained into a tree form or even an espalier.
+It also creates a great container plant, specimen, or mixed garden bed variety.